 4 capsules per day or as recommended by your health care professional.

 Thyroid hormones are made from amino acid L-tyrosine and iodine.
 Iodine is an essential trace mineral and is necessary for the synthesis of thyroid hormones, as it is one of the most important components of the hormones T4 and T3.
 The thyroid gland absorbs iodine from the blood and incorporates it into thyroid hormones.
 In addition to supporting thyroid hormone production, research shows iodine acts as an antioxidant, supporting a healthy thyroid gland and protecting a variety of tissues, including mammary tissue, the eyes and gastrointestinal lining.

 Normal thyroid status is dependent on adequate levels of many trace minerals for the synthesis and metabolism of thyroid hormones.
-The minerals zinc, copper and selenium are required cofactors for the enzymes that convert T4 to T3.
+The minerals zinc and selenium are required cofactors for the enzymes that convert T4 to T3.
 Selenium deficiency has been shown to contribute to decreased T4 to T3 conversion.
 Supplementation of selenium can also help decrease thyroperoxidase (TPO) antibodies in thyroid autoimmunity.
 Supplementation with zinc has been shown to restore T3 levels in patients with normal T4 and low T3, demonstrating its role in the conversion process.
 Vitamin A and vitamin E are also necessary for normal thyroid hormone manufacturing.